Semiclassical limit of Liouville Field Theory: Semiclassical limit

-{\it Proof of Proposition \ref{ratefunction}.} The fact that $I^*$ is a good rate function will follow from Theorem \ref{th:ldp}.
+The fact that $I^*$ is a good rate function will follow from Theorem \ref{th:ldp}.
 So we focus on establishing the expression of $I^*$ on $H^1_0(\U)$.
 Our strategy is to first establish the identity on a dense subset of $H^1_0(\U)$ and then use a bit of topology to extend it.

 For $h\in H^{-1}(\U)$, let us denote by $H$ the mapping

 As it is G\^ateaux-differentiable (see Proposition \ref{th:liouville2}), we can compute the partial derivative evaluated at $f$ in the direction $v\in H^1_0(\U)$, call it $\partial_vH(f)$.
 To this purpose, let us introduce the solution $V$ of \eqref{boucherie} and the function $g\in H^1_0(\U)$ solution of \eqref{vanbasten} with $h$ in \eqref{vanbasten} replaced by $v$.
 From Proposition \ref{th:liouville2} and the definition of $\tf$.